colin-nolan/docker-shinobi/README.md

 ## Requirements
 - Docker and Docker Compose.
-- Works on RPi (with some configuration changes).
+- Works on Raspberry Pi (with some configuration changes).

 ## Setup